 The test method is to place the echo canceller in the test configuration of Figure 28.
-Tests 2A and 2B are performed with the echo canceller disabled, and the performance recorded as a baseline.
-Test 2A and test 2B are then repeated with the echo canceller enabled.
+Tests 2A and 2B are performed with the echo canceller disabled, and the residual echo level measured using a meter conforming to the characteristics of 6.4.1.2.1.
+The highest measured level is used as a baseline for the next stage of the test.
+Tests 2A and 2B are then repeated with the echo canceller enabled and the performance is compared with the baseline.